 Advanced Methods courses deepen your understanding of both the tools and topics of policy analysis and management.
 Many of these courses count toward your concentration area.
-The complete list of Advanced Methods courses is available online at Heinz>current students>handbook & forms>MSPPM Course Information>Advanced Coursework Requirements.
-Click on the URL below to access the site:
+The complete list of Advanced Methods courses is available online at:

 4 CONCENTRATION AREAS